ndronos/c-nomorph/Klemens.md

 -                 `make`, so you never have to call your compiler directly.
 -                 `pkg-config`, for finding libraries
 -                 `doxygen`, for documentation generation
+- A text editor:  emacs and vim are the hardcore geek's favorites.

 (Klemens, 2015) pp. 2-3